 So far, so simple.

-Where the most confusion occurs is around Paternity Leave actually starts.
+Where the most confusion occurs is around when Paternity Leave actually starts.

 When does Paternity Leave start?

 The earliest Paternity Leave can start is on the date of the child’s birth.